Overview - updated January 2026

 Plate 9: The water font of the canal estate – no public access

-Head back to the coastal path and turn left and continue southwards, through another carpark and to the end of the path at the Dawesville Channel – about 600m from the lookout (Plate 10).
+Continue on the coastal path through another carpark and to the end of the path at the Dawesville Channel – about 600m from the lookout - (Plate 10).

 Plate 10: The end of the coastal path at Dawesville Channel